Molekule raises $58 million to take pollutants out of the air in the age of wildfires and viruses

 “Unfortunately, a lot of negative things keep happening around the world in relation to air quality, but I think over time we’ll be able to mitigate the impact of those things more and more,” Dilip Goswani said.
 “What really led to this funding round was [that] there’s a lot of demand for companies that are actually providing real scientific advancements.”

-As recent wildfires worsened in California, demand for the Molekule filters grew, Dilip Goswami said.
+Demand for Molekule filters grew during the 2019 California wildfires, Dilip Goswami said, but that’s just one instance.

 “There are local problems that we’re very much aware of, but it’s a global problem.
-And, this wildfire smoke is [also] a seasonal problem in Australia and Singapore and many different places that we hadn’t looked at before.”
+And this wildfire smoke is [also] a seasonal problem in Australia and Singapore and many different places that we hadn’t looked at before.”